THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 a.
 No ePHI is stored on the equipment (Certified by the Department Head)

-5. Custodial responsibility for Movable Assets or Computer software declared excess is assumed by the UCHC Surplus Property Program upon receipt of the item(s), whereas Fixed/Building Service Systems Equipment/items(s) declared excess is the responsibility of the Facilities Management Department.
+5. Custodial responsibility for Movable Assets or Computer software declared excess is assumed by the UCH Surplus Property Program upon receipt of the item(s), whereas Fixed/Building Service Systems Equipment/items(s) declared excess is the responsibility of the Facilities Management Department.
 The Facilities Management Department will follow the same guidelines as explained in Section C., "Disposition Options."

 7. Department Heads requesting excess property, will assume responsibility for moving, handling or any other charges incurred by Property Re-Utilization Services.